-In this mission, we'll explore the concept of variables.
+In this lesson, we'll explore the concept of variables.
 We'll discuss the difference between quantitative and qualitative variables, discrete and continous variables, and more.

-While this mission is primarily theory-based, the Python environment inside of this mission includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.
+While this lesson is primarily theory-based, the Python environment inside of this lesson includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.

 1. Variables in Statistics

 5. The Ordinal Scale